 In the US, abortion of a previable fetus is regulated by state-specific restrictions (eg, mandatory waiting periods, gestational age restrictions).
 In countries where abortion is legal, abortion is usually safe and complications are rare.
 Worldwide, 13% of maternal deaths are secondary to induced abortion, and the overwhelming majority of these deaths occur in countries where abortion is illegal.

 Pregnancy should be confirmed before abortion is induced.
 Often, gestational age is established by ultrasonography, but sometimes history and physical examination can accurately confirm gestational age during the 1st trimester.
 Further evaluation should be considered if a woman is in the 2nd trimester and has risk factors for complications, eg, low-lying placenta Placenta Previa Placenta previa is implantation of the placenta over or near the internal os of the cervix.
-Typically, painless vaginal bleeding with bright red blood occurs after 20 weeks gestation.
-Diagnosis... read more or an anterior placenta plus a history of a uterine scar.
+It typically manifests as painless vaginal bleeding after 20 weeks gestation; the source of bleeding... read more or an anterior placenta plus a history of a uterine scar.

 Completion of an induced abortion can be confirmed by directly observing removal of uterine contents or via ultrasonography used during the procedure.
 If ultrasonography is not used during the procedure, resolution of the pregnancy can be confirmed by measuring quantitative serum beta–human chorionic gonadotropin (beta-hCG) levels before and after the procedure; a decrease of > 50% after 1 week confirms resolution.